ed6767/IgExport/LogLicence.md

 - The log was created with an account that the exporting user had permission to use.
 - The log was created without any kind of automation.
 - The log was not created to aid or assist in illegal activity.
+- The log has had <b>no</b> licensing notices removed or otherwise modified in violation of the software license.

 IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING